 If these ones can do achieve it, you can.
 You don’t have to wait till after service before you embark on that exciting entrepreneurial experience and here are 8 reasons.

-As to how to handle school and business together successfully, this article have got you covered.
+As to how to handle school and business together successfully, this article has got you covered.

 - Learn Team Work